 The Board approves the risk framework for the Bank and the business activities of the Bank are undertaken within this framework to achieve the financial plan.
 The risk framework includes the Bank's risk appetite, limits framework and policies and procedures governing various types of risk.
-KPIs of WTDs & equivalent positions, as well as employees, incorporate relevant risk management related aspects.
+KPIs of Whole Time Directors & equivalent positions, as well as employees, incorporate relevant risk management related aspects.
 For example, in addition to performance targets in areas such as growth and profits, performance indicators include aspects such as the desired funding profile and asset quality.
 The BGRNC takes into consideration all the above aspects while assessing organisational and individual performance and making compensation-related recommendations to the Board.

-d) Description of the ways in which the Bank seeks to link performance during a performance measurement period with levels of remuneration.
+d) Description of the ways in which the Bank seeks to link performance during a performance measurement period with levels of remuneration e) Discussion of the Bank's policy on deferral and vesting of variable remuneration and the Bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting